mikeathan/nodeherder/README.md

-frontend - add app settings in main page - fix layout frontend - add navigation for pages - use vuetify and redesign layout frontend - handle timerange enum colours frontend - when device is offline or not yet active, settings panel is not populated
+frontend - add app settings in main page - fix layout frontend - add navigation for pages - use vuetify and redesign layout frontend - handle timerange enum colours

 toggle for live data ? later